The Railway (poem)

 The Railway (Железная дорога) is a poem by Nikolai Nekrasov written in early 1864.
-Banned by censors in May and first published on November 24, 1865, in the October issue of Sovremennik, it is regarded as one of the most powerful anti-capitalist statements of 19th-century Russian literature.
+Banned by censors in May and first published on November 24, 1865 in the October issue of Sovremennik, it is regarded as one of the most powerful anti-capitalist statements of 19th-century Russian literature.

 Background

-The poem is based upon the real history of the construction of the Nikolayevskaya (now Saint Petersburg–Moscow Railway) between 1843 and 1851.
-The builders, most of whom were peasant serfs, were paid the average 3 rubles per month, cheated even out of this by their supervisors and punished by lashes for misconduct.
+The poem is based upon the real history of the construction of the Nikolayevskaya (now Saint Petersburg–Moscow Railway) between 1843 and 1851 by the American engineers Thomas and William Winans under contract with the Tsar who wanted the first railway system in Russia.
+The workers, most of whom were peasant serfs, were paid the average 3 rubles per month, cheated even out of this by their supervisors and punished by lashes for misconduct.
 The loss of life among the workers was heavy, the exact number of victims remained unknown, although Nekrasov in his poem mentions five thousand.

 Responsible for the project was Count Pyotr Kleinmichel, then the Russia' Transport minister and a ruthless administrator.
 Hence the short introduction in the form of an epigraph: "Vanya (in cabman's jacket): "Father, who's built this railway?"
 Father (in a coat with red lining): "Count Pyotr Andreyevich Kleinmikhel, my dear!"

 History

 Nekrasov wrote the poem in the early 1864.
 In May of that year he tried to pass it through censorship but failed.
 Encouraged by the new law, abolishing the preliminary censorship procedures but toughening penalties for the actual publications, he published The Railway in Sovremennik's No.10, 1865, issue.
 On this very day, November 24, censor Yelenev sent his seniors the report condemning the "reprehensible nature" of the poem.
 After the Ministry of Press and Publishing Council's special meeting in the end of November, the Minister of Interior Pyotr Valuyev on December 4 gave Sovremennik his second notification bringing the magazine to the brink of closure.
-In May 1866 the magazine was after all shut, The Railway cited as one of its most politically dangerous publications.
+In May 1866 the magazine was finally closed, and The Railway was cited as one of its most politically dangerous publications.